Solving Low-Rank Semidefinite Programs via Manifold Optimization: Introduction

-$\bullet$ As another main contribution, we release an open-source SDP solver named {\tt ManiSDP} that implements the proposed algorithm.
-Extensive numerical experiments were performed to benchmark the solver, which demonstrate that {\tt ManiSDP} is accurate, efficient and scalable on a variety of SDPs with low-rank solutions, and (substantially) outperforms a few popular SDP solvers.
+$\bullet$ As another main contribution, we release an open-source low-rank SDP solver named {\tt ManiSDP} that implements the proposed algorithm.
+Extensive numerical experiments were performed to benchmark the solver, which demonstrate that {\tt ManiSDP} is accurate, efficient, and scalable on a variety of SDPs with low-rank solutions, and (substantially) outperforms a few popular SDP solvers.

+Although both incorporate the ALM framework, the Burer-Monteiro factorization and manifold optimization, this work differs from \cite{wang2023decomposition} in fourfold: (1) This work targets at solving large-scale linear SDPs, especially those arising from \emph{the moment-SOS hierarchy} of polynomial optimization problems while \cite{wang2023decomposition} primarily aims to solve nonlinear and nonsmooth SDPs.
+Accordingly, this work adopts the Riemannian trust-region method to solve the ALM subproblem while \cite{wang2023decomposition} adopts a Riemannian semismooth Newton method.
+(2) This work introduces a \emph{single-step} strategy for escaping from saddle points within each ALM outer iteration, yielding a practical algorithm with superior performance.
+(3) This work distinguishes itself from conventional ALM implementations and \cite{wang2023decomposition} through a self-adaptive strategy that enables reduction of the penalty parameter and improves the performance of the algorithm a lot.
+(4) Along with an explicit algorithm, this work releases an open-source low-rank SDP solver.

 The rest of the paper is organized as follows.
 In Section \ref{preliminaries}, we collect notations and some preliminary results.
 In Section \ref{alfw}, we give the augmented Lagrangian framework with the Burer-Monteiro factorization.
-In Section \ref{subproblem}, we describe some computational details on solving the ALM subproblem with the Riemannian trust-region method.
-In Section \ref{algorithms}, we describe the strategies of updating the factorization size and the penalty parameter, and prove global convergence of the algorithm.
+In Section \ref{subproblem}, we describe some computational details on solving the ALM subproblem with the Riemannian trust-region method, discuss how to escape from saddle points, and prove global convergence of the inexact ALM.
+In Section \ref{algorithms}, we describe the strategies of updating the factorization size and the penalty parameter, and present the practical algorithm.
 Results of numerical experiments are provided in Section \ref{experiments}.
 Conclusions are made in Section \ref{conclusions}.